cselab/pypi4u/README.md

 error = constant
 ```

-It consists of three sections, the model, prior and log-likelihood.
+It consists of three sections, the model, priors and log-likelihood.
 In the model section the number of model parameters needs to be defined.
-The model parameters are the number of unknown parameters in the model function, in other words the parameters that should be predicted using the implementations.
+The model parameters are the number of unknown parameters in the model function.
+In other words the model parameters, are the parameters that are to be predicted.
 For example if the model function is the following:

 ![equation](http://latex.codecogs.com/gif.latex?f%28t%2C%5Ctheta_1%2C%5Ctheta_2%2C%5Cthetat_3%29%3Dt%5Ccdot%5Ctheta_2%5Ccdot%5Ccos%28%5Ctheta_1%5Ccdot%20t%29%20&plus;%20%5Ctheta_1%5Ccdot%5Csin%28t%29)